-Stews and bean soups are both thick and hearty, and typically rich and flavorful enough to be eaten as a one dish meal.
+Stews and bean soups are both thick and hearty, and typically rich and flavorful enough to be eaten as a one-dish meal.
 Stews are typically meat based, but there are variations.
 Bean soups can be made with just about any type of bean including legumes, which are not technically beans but often fall into that category.

-Making Traditional Stews
+How to Make Traditional Stews

 - Sometimes a white stew is desired and is generally made from pale cuts of meat such as chicken or veal.
 The meat for this dish is first blanched instead of seared to create a luscious, ivory color.
 Regardless of how the meat is initially treated, the goal is to finish with a dish in which the meat is so tender it practically melts in your mouth.

 Dishing Up Rich Bean Soups